-Partnership Type Minimum number of mobilities per partner Maximum lump sum grant per partner 4 10.000,00 Inter-institutional cooperation projects (based on estimated nr. of mobilities) 8 16.000,00 (based on estimated in: of mobilities) 12 20.000,00
+Partnership Type Minimum number of mobilities per partner Maximum lump sum grant per partner 4 10,000.00 Inter-institutional cooperation projects (based on estimated no. of mobilities) 8 16,000.00 (based on estimated no. of mobilities) 12 20,000.00

 The allocated grant will not cover more than 90 % of total eligible costs.
+10 % of the project cost shall be covered by the applicant or project partners.